 • Equity: A corporation may raise capital by selling ownership (equity) interests in itself.
 In the case of a typical corporation, this (usually) takes the form of stock.
 Owners of stock have, to one degree or another, the rights to control the corporation through the exercise of voting rights, to share in the corporation's after-tax profits, to enjoy benefits derived from the corporation's growth, and to share in the proceeds of a liquidation.
 The value of any of these rights depends on the profitability of the corporation.
 There are no guarantees that a corporation will be profitable.
 If the corporation is not profitable, the value of the stock that shareholders own may be nominal.
+There are no tax benefits to owning stock that is losing value.

 Shareholder contributions to capital: Taxpayer may acquire shares directly from the corporation in exchange for money and other property.
-Such "contributions capital" to generate no immediate tax consequences to the corporation.
-IRC §§ 118(a), 1032(a).
+Such "contributions capital" generate to no immediate tax consequences the corporation. to IRC §§ 118(a), 1032(a).